nfinit/ansibench/README.md

 supercomputing workloads.

 This is the "official" C version of STREAM which can be found on the [STREAM website](http://www.cs.virginia.edu/stream/).
-It has been very minimally modified for inclusion in this package mostly to make acceptable to an ANSI C compiler and easier to automate using a makefile.
+The source has been very minimally modified for inclusion in this package mostly to make it acceptable to an ANSI C compiler and easier to automate using a makefile.
 Only comments and some macro definitions have been modified (to allow the array size to be overridden easier in a non-GNU makefile without conditional statements) along